NOT NOT THE TURNER PRIZE

-Charlotte Prodger is a British artist and movie maker who is one of the turner prize winners.
-Her major experties is moving image, printed picture, sculpture and writing.
-She won turner prize 2018.
+Charlotte Prodger is a British artist and one of turner prize winners.
+This turner prize shortlist artist had the expertise on moving image, printed picture, sculpture and writing.
+She was inspired by Lubaina Himid and Helen Marten and won the turner prize 2018.
 Her important films include Stoneymollan and Bridgit.

 She got Turner Prize 2018 for her exhibition of Bridgit and Stoneymollan Trail at Bergen Kunsthall that was in Norway.
 She was born in Bournemouth in the year 1974 and went to Goldsmiths, University of London and Glasgow School of Art.
 She made the movie using old camdorder, HD and iPhone footage.

-Her film Bridgit was filmed using an iPhone.
+Tate Britain selected her first as turner prize winners & nominees.
+The film Bridgit was filmed and was in turner prize winners shortlist this art work made using an iPhone.
 She also worked the Berwick Artists Moving Image Residency.
+At last she became Tate Prize winners.
 Using LHB and single screen work she got the Berwick Film & Media Arts Festival 2017 award.

 Helen Marten won Turner Prize 2016.
 She used sculpture, screen printing and writing for her installation.
 Helen likes references of contemporary art and historical art.
 She uses objects that are available in our daily uses and they include coins, lines, shoe soles, cotton buds, eggs, marbles etc. Her object includes snooker chalk and snakeskin.
 Her arrangement of these objects have an artistic meaning.

 Turner Prize Winners artist 2016 is Helen Marten.
 The four Turner Prize shortlisted artists 2016 were